yesman-choque/AudioShare/README.md

 ## Getting Started

 To begin, determine whether your system uses PipeWire or PulseAudio in compatibility mode with pipewire-pulse.
 You can use the following commands to check your audio manager.
-The command that does not return an error, such as "unknown module," indicates your current audio manager.
+The command that does not return an error, such as "unknown module," indicates your current  server stream of audio manager.

 For PulseAudio:
 ```bash